BLASPHEMY AGAINST THE HOLY SPIRIT

 There are at least three reasons for this.
 First, most writers seem to be very imprecise in their use of words.
-For example, most write of “The Sin–” as if the Bible spoke of only one sin against the Holy Spirit.
-We can find at least seven specifically mentioned.
-The truth is that “sin” refers to general transgressions and every sin is a sin against the Holy Spirit; “blasphemy” refers to a particular one.
+For example, most would write of “The Sin–” as if the Bible spoke of only one sin against the Holy Spirit.
+The truth is that “sin” refers to general transgressions; “blasphemy” to a particular one.
 All blasphemy may be sin, but all sin is not blasphemy.
 Under the Law of Moses, one could sin against God and be forgiven, but one who blasphemed Him was stoned to death (Leviticus 24:16).

 Second, most preachers who knew enough logic to use syllogisms fell into an error in their use that I do not ever remember hearing discussed in this context.
 We shall deal with it in a few moments.
-Third, the usual answers left so many unanswered other questions it caused many to overlook or reject what I believe is the simple correct one.
+Third, the fact that the simple correct answer left many unanswered other questions caused many to overlook or reject the simple correct one.

 In this article, I shall attempt to address those three problems, and give what I think to be the simplest, most scriptural and logical answer to the question, “What is the blasphemy against the Holy Spirit?”
 Then I shall attempt to answer some related questions produced by that answer.

 The proper way to approach this, or any other question, is to define the terms with which we are dealing.
-If Jesus had said, “Any sin may be forgiven a man except that of beating his wife with a yardstick,” it is reasonably certain that we would try to define the unpardonable sin by defining the terms that make up that statement, then find how the act is to be performed in terms of them.
-If one discovered the meaning of “beating,” “wife” and “yardstick” he would know that when one did that to her with it, he could not be forgiven!
+If Jesus had said, “Any sin may be forgiven a man EXCEPT that of beating his wife with a yardstick,” it is reasonably certain that we would try to define the unpardonable sin by defining the terms that make up that statement, then find how the act is to be performed in terms of them.
+If one discovered the meaning of “beating,” “wife” and “yardstick” and then discovered that when one did THAT to HER with IT, he would know that such a man could not be forgiven!
 Why we do not apply that same kind of sensible analysis and exegesis to the question under discussion, I do not know!

-We can see from every usage in the N. T. that the word refers to speaking evil or injurious words against a person or thing.
+We can see from EVERY usage in the N. T. that the word refers to speaking evil or injurious words against a person or things.
 It might be against God (Lev.
 24:10-12).
+It was cursing, reviling or speaking evil against God.
+It was NOT simply cursing a dog.
+It was directly against HIM.
 It might be against Christ (Mt.12:31-32).
+It was speaking evil against HIM.
 In this case it was attributing His power to the Devil.
 It might be evil speaking against the Word of God (Titus 2:5).
 It might be against the name, “Christian” (James 2:7).
 It might be against Paul (Romans 3:8).
+It was speaking slanderous, evil or lying things against HIM.
 It might be against the Holy Spirit (Mk.3:29; Mt.12:32).
 We do not have to guess about what it was and is.
-In every case it was speaking evil directly against whatever the object was.
-When a person reviles the Holy Spirit Himself (not merely a product of the Holy Spirit, such as the Bible) he has blasphemed the Holy Spirit.
+It is SPEAKING EVIL AGAINST THE HOLY SPIRIT.
+When a person reviles the Holy Spirit HIMSELF (not merely a product of the Holy Spirit, such as the Bible) he has blasphemed the Holy Spirit.
 Any person who denies that is simply denying the logical and proper use of Biblical language as used everywhere else in describing the blasphemy against anything.

 Let me emphasize a point made in the parenthesis above.
-Many have erroneously supposed that rejecting or criticizing the Word of God is blaspheming the Holy Spirit.
+It has been erroneously supposed by many that rejecting or criticizing the Word of God is blaspheming the Holy Spirit.
 The reasoning goes like this: The Bible is the Word of the Holy Spirit.
 John Doe says the Bible is a lie.
 Therefore John Doe has accused the Holy Spirit of lying, and is guilty of blaspheming the Holy Spirit.
-The reasoning is not correct!
+The reasoning is NOT CORRECT!
 Let me illustrate.
 Suppose I know you to be industrious, brilliant and meticulous.
 I come into an office of an unknown person and, seeing the desk cluttered with insignificant material I say, “Whoever works at this desk is surely lazy, stupid, and careless!”
-Then I learn it is your desk!
-I have not spoken evil of you!
+Then I learn it is YOUR desk!
+I have not spoken evil of YOU!
 I have simply had an erroneous conception of the meaning of what I have seen.
 If I had known it to be your desk and then made the preceding statement, I would have made it about you.
-So, if a person knows the Holy Spirit gave the Bible and then says, “It is a lie”, he has blasphemed the Holy Spirit.
+So, if a person knows the Holy Spirit gave the Bible and THEN says, “It is a lie”, he has blasphemed the Holy Spirit.

 1. Major premise: Blasphemy against the Holy Spirit is the only unpardonable sin (Mt.12:32).